 Similarly, if you are talking about a company, its goals, and its portfolio, you should be descriptive and use inspirational wording in relation to the brand.
 Most importantly, be sure to use personal pronouns and address your viewer directly in order to engage them as much as possible.
 Failing to do so will make your brand video one-sided and disassociated from whoever is supposed to watch and act on it.

 4. Adopt a Storytelling Writing Approach

 You should consult your client or coworkers to consider filming themselves speaking the lines you are writing instead of using animation or stock footage.
-Similarly, you can write video scripts that are interconnected by theme, content, or serve as multi-part series and provide a cohesive story when viewed consecutively.
-Choose to be a storyteller rather than a one-shot video scriptwriter and your videos will find more favorable responses from their audience.
+Similarly, you can write video scripts that are interconnected by theme, content, or serve as multi-part series with excellent cohesion.

 5. What’s your Takeaway?

 The point you are trying to get across should be at the center of your video’s script.
-Calls to action are as old as marketing itself but they have stuck around for a good reason.
-Be sure to keep your call to action in mind throughout the writing process in order to carefully nudge the viewer into a certain action.
+Calls-to-action (CTA) are as old as marketing itself but they have stuck around for a good reason.
+Be sure to keep your CTA in mind throughout the writing process in order to carefully nudge the viewer into a certain action.

 Stating that they should buy a product or call you immediately outright won’t do you any good.
 Instead, focus on the value of what you are promoting, how it helped others, and how it can help the viewer today.
-Subtle calls to action will always work better than sales-focused videos which can appear tone-deaf and lack any form of personalization.
+Subtle CTAs will always work better than sales-focused videos which can appear tone-deaf and lack any form of personalization.